Renting A Home Versus Buying A Home And Benefits Of Homeownership

 Both renting a home versus buying a home has its advantages and disadvantages.

-- Homeowners are property owners and part of their mortgage payments goes towards paying down principal and have their homes as investment.
+- Homeowners are property owners and part of their mortgage payments goes towards paying down principal and have their homes as an investment

 Many Renters Are First Time Home Buyers

-Many renters are not knowledgeable on how to go about purchasing a home.
+Many renters are not knowledgeable about how to go about purchasing a home.
 Many first time home buyers and think that they need a substantial down payment as well as great credit.

-- A renter can qualify for a FHA mortgage loan with 3.5% down payment.
+- A renter can qualify for an FHA mortgage loan with 3.5% down payment

-- As long as a renter has a two year work history, fair credit, and the down payment, they can qualify for a FHA Loan.
+- As long as a renter has a two-year work history, fair credit, and the down payment, they can qualify for an FHA Loan

 Home Loan With Bad Credit